-days.
-That means instead of running That means instead of running energy-hungry appliances like the washing machine, dryer, iron, or even the dishwasher during the late afternoon or evening rush, you can schedule them during the off-peak period - and pay less for the same amount of electricity.
+That means instead of running energy-hungry appliances like the washing machine, dryer, iron, or even the dish-washer during the late afternoon or evening rush, you can schedule them during the off-peak period - and pay less for the same amount of electricity.

-For example: Do your laundry

-amount of electricity.
 For example: Do your laundry after dinner or early the next morning, and save your ironing for late at night or over lunch the next day.

-By making small changes to your daily routine, you can take full advantage of the lower off-peak rates and see the difference on your monthly bill.
+By making small changes to your daily routine, you can take full advantage of the lower offpeak rates and see the difference on your monthly bill.

 Why pay more when you don't have to?
 Start shifting your heavy usage to off-peak hours and enjoy the savings!

-To start saving, scan the QR code to explore more tips, and download the myTNB app today.
+To start saving, scan the QR cod to explore more tips, and down-load the myTNB scan the QR code app today.